NuckyDucky/BabyRag/README.md

 7. Finally, select apply changes and restart.

 ## 🚀 Usage
-Start the server and upload your files, similar to how you would with superbooga.
+Start the server and upload your files, similar to how you would with superboogav2.
 You don't need to fetch your data, but if you do, it generates a cool JSON with your embeddings.
 Oobabooga's Web-UI has custom chat generation that only works for 'chat' mode, but this will expand as familiarity with the infrastructure grows.

 ### Load a Model
 If you're using an AMD NPU, consider a model with these parameters for reasonable generation times.